trec-ragtime/trec-ragtime.github.io/index.md

 ## See Also: TREC NeuCLIR

-TREC NeuCLIR (Neural CLIR) was the predecessor to TREC RAGTIME.
+TREC NeuCLIR (Neural CLIR) was the predecessor of TREC RAGTIME.
 In 2024, NeuCLIR included a pilot study of report generation.
 You can find more about NeuCLIR at the [TREC NeuCLIR website](https://neuclir.github.io/).

 <span class='navigate_toc'><i class="fas fa-arrow-up right-margin"></i><a href='#' class='navigate_toc'>Back to top</a></span>